 Fried dumplings in various flavors and forms are popular throughout the Caribbean.
 There’s fried bake, pholourie and several others.
 Dumplings are served in private homes, at street side stalls, and in casual dining restaurants all over the islands.
 Still Jamaican fried dumplings are arguably the most popular version of this irresistibly delicious, very easy to make quick bread.
-Where ever Jamaican cuisine is served, you will find dumpling served as a quick snack or a side item with meats and gravies or as a quick bread/ biscuit.
+Where ever Jamaican cuisine is sold, you will find fried dumplings on the menu.
+They are usually as an ala carte item or served with spicy meat dishes like jerk chicken or pork.